farlee2121/FsSpec/doc/2022-04-20 Arb reflection.md

   - `gen { return (Phone (Xeger pattern).Generate())}` creates a `Gen<Phone>` this can then be registered without any type conflicts (i.e. overriding string gen)
 - Conclusion: not super fast for large samples, but fast enough for property tests and much faster than filter

+Q: Is it's still worth making a library when custom gens are so easy?
+- I think so.
+The duplication of specifications is still enough to inhibit testing.
+- An automated tool also pushes our code to consistently reflect its expectations.
+The generated tests tell us about gaps in the implementation without allowing us to side-step gaps by encoding implicit expectations in the test suite

 ## Implementation scratch

 What am I looking for in an expression?